Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Scoutmaster Conference

 After a boy finishes the Boy Scout joining requirements, Scoutmaster Bob Edwards, will want to have a conference with him.
 Bob will also sit down with him after he finishes the requirements for each rank.
-These Scoutmaster Conferences are opportunities for him to review how he is doing and to look ahead with Scoutmaster Bob toward what happens next in his life as a scout.
-He can ask questions, share what he likes about being a scout, and together figure out ways it can be even better.
+These Scoutmaster Conferences are opportunities for him to review how he is doing and to look ahead with Scoutmaster Bob toward what happens next in his life as a Scout.
+He can ask questions, share what he likes about being a Scout, and together figure out ways it can be even better.
 These Scoutmaster Conferences are held at weekly meetings and Bob should be made aware the week before, if possible.

 Board of Review